ashblue/fluid-stats/README.md

 ![Stats Settings](documentation/stats-settings.png)

-With all your stats objects setup we can now move onto creating the health bar display.
+With all your stats setup we can now move onto creating the health bar display.

 #### The Health Bar

 To create a health bar you'll need a canvas with a slider and a script that updates the screen when health changes.
 First off create the canvas and slider UI elements.

 1. Create a new scene called "MyFirstHealthBar" and open it
+1. Switch to 2D mode (in the scene panel near the top left)
 1. Right click on the hierarchy window, then select "UI -> Canvas"
 1. Select the canvas in the hierarchy, then select "UI -> Slider"
     1. Place the slider inside the canvas object
-    1. Set the slider to non interactive
+    1. Set the slider "interactable" checkbox to false
 1. Select the canvas again, then select "UI -> Button"
+    1. Place the button inside the canvas object
+    1. Align the button object so you can see it (might cover the slider)
     1. Change the button text to "Deal Damage"

 When all the steps are complete your scene should look something like this.